friendsofhyperf/components/docs/en/components/compoships.md

 # Compoships

-**Compoships** provides the ability to specify relationships based on two (or more) columns in Hyperf's Model ORM.
-This is particularly useful when dealing with third-party or pre-existing schemas/databases where it's common to have the need to match multiple columns in the definition of Eloquent relationships.
+**Compoships** lets Hyperf's Model ORM define relationships that match two or more columns.
+It is intended for third-party or legacy schemas where a single foreign key column is not enough to identify the related records.

+Compoships only extends relationship handling.
+It does not make Hyperf's model primary key itself a composite primary key.

 ## The Problem

-Eloquent does not support composite keys.
-As a result, there is no way to define a relationship from one model to another by matching multiple columns.
-Attempting to use a `where` clause (as shown in the example below) does not work when eager loading relationships because **$this->team_id** is null when the relationship is being processed.
+Eloquent-style relationships normally match one foreign key column to one local or owner key column.
+Adding a `where` clause to the relationship is not a replacement, because eager loading builds the relationship query before an individual model instance is available.
+In the example below, `$this->team_id` is `null` while the eager-loading constraints are being prepared.

 ```php
 namespace App;